#StillJustMe

 #StillJustMe aims to change this.

-As part of this campaign, a series of short films and blog articles, written by mental health experts and those with lived experience of mental health difficulties, shine a light on some of the most prevalent mental health issues facing Irish society.
+As part of this campaign, a series of short films and blogs from mental health experts and those with lived experience of mental health difficulties shine a light on some of the most prevalent mental health issues facing Irish society.

 Divided into four phases, each short film from #StillJustMe focuses on a different mental health issue and was launched to coincide with an international awareness day.